-You’re now seeing a CAMBRA dentist because you want to actively prevent cavities instead of just reacting to cavities that have emerged.
-Of course, your dentist is counseling you on how to manage your biofilm, which has lead you to wonder–how did I develop biofilm in the first place, and what causes biofilm on teeth to grow?
+You’re now seeing a dentist who’s focused on caries prevention instead of just caries management.
+Your dental care team reviews your caries risk assessment with you at every visit, working closely with you to achieve your goal—actively preventing cavities from beginning in the first place instead of just reacting to cavities that have already emerged.
+Of course, during these conversations on optimizing your oral health, your dentist is counseling you on how to manage your biofilm, explaining that it is a major factor in caries formation.
+All this has lead you to wonder–how did I develop biofilm in the first place, and what causes biofilm on teeth to grow?

 You may be wondering what biofilm is to begin with.
-Simply put, biofilm is the collection of organisms that live together in a group structure.
-The structure is called an extracellular matrix; it allows the single cell organisms to share resources and act more like a larger organism.
-Biofilm can be made up of a single type of bacteria or of a few types, and can include single cell organisms like yeast.
+Simply put, biofilm is the collection of single-celled organisms that live together in a group structure.
+The name has two parts— “bio” because it is made up of living creatures and “film” referring to the thin, clinging shape/structure.
+The structure is called an extracellular matrix; it allows the single cell organisms to share resources and act more like a larger, multi-celled organism.
+Biofilm can be made up of a single type of bacteria or of a few types of bacteria, and it can include single cell organisms like yeast.
 Bacteria in biofilms behave differently than bacteria remaining single agents.

 Now that we understand what biofilm is, let’s talk about where it come from…